Commissions / Public Projects

 2021 Innovative Design at Berkeley, Blue Team ( design in collaboration for clients )

-2018 Disposable Realestate, Berkeley, CA, ( instillation in collaboration )
+2018 Disposable Realestate, Berkeley, CA, ( installation in collaboration )

 2019 Vandalism, Berkeley, CA (design in collaboration)